naznine/Coding-Challenges/aI-mL-engineer/challenge-2/README.md

 4. Includes uncertainty estimates in the predictions

 ### Sample Input:
-Use production.csv as sample input
+Use production_data.csv as sample input

 ### Expected Output:
 A trained model and a function that takes the latest data point and returns predictions for the next 30 days, including uncertainty estimates.